Michaeliskloster

-Michaeliskloster is a monastery building in Rostock, Mecklenburg-Vorpommern, Germany.
-It was a home to the Brethren of the Common Life, and hosted major printing and bookbinding of the late Middle Ages.
-In April 1942, after British bombing raid completely burned the monastery, it was in ruins.
-The eastern section was restored in the 1950s and the United Methodist congregation transferred to it.
-The historic exterior back of the west wing was retrofitted in 1994 with reproduced form bricks and other special-sized bricks which were adapted to the character and physical properties of the original bricks.
-In the present day, the University of Rostock Library houses its special collections in Michaeliskloster.
+Michaeliskloster is a former monastery building in Rostock, Mecklenburg-Vorpommern, Germany.
+It was once home to the Brethren of the Common Life and served as a major center for printing and bookbinding during the late Middle Ages.

+In April 1942, the monastery was reduced to ruins after a British bombing raid completely destroyed it by fire.
+The eastern section was restored in the 1950s, and a United Methodist congregation was relocated there.
+In 1994, the historic rear façade of the west wing was reconstructed using replica form bricks and specially sized bricks designed to match the character and physical properties of the original masonry.

+Today, Michaeliskloster houses the special collections of the University of Rostock Library.